HaroldMills/Vesper/docs/tutorial.rst

 To run a Vesper client to view the archive:

 #.
 Start a web browser.
-At this point we strongly recommend using Chrome,
+We strongly recommend using Chrome, since Vesper
-   since Vesper is tested and used most extensively with it.
+   is tested and used most extensively with it.

 #.
 Go to the URL: